In this article, we are going to learn what the different types of Angular CLI commands are, and the tools that power them. Let's get started.

 Architect tool, we can now create custom tasks for the Angular CLI.
 Previously, one would eject the Webpack configuration of the Angular CLI–using the now deprecated

 ng eject command–to be able to tweak the build process.
 Now every customization can be done using

 ng eject command was removed in Angular CLI v8.

 Native commands are general Angular CLI commands.
 They are native to the Angular CLI in the sense that they don't rely on other tools/packages to be executed.
 Displaying our packages' versions (

 ng doc), reading and setting some values in the

 angular.json file (

-ng config) do not require the use any specific tool.
+ng config) do not require the use of any specific tool.

-In this article, we learned that they were 3 types of Angular CLI commands: native commands, schematics commands, and architect commands.
+In this article, we learned that they were three types of Angular CLI commands: native commands, schematics commands, and architect commands.

 Architect are tools from the